 The whole plant is attractive in my opinion.
-The foliage can be very delicate and sometimes the first greenery to be witnessed in late winter.
-Then the flowering umbels themselves can be like lace, providing food to many insects and later when all foil has gone a statuesque reminder of what has been.
+The foliage can be very delicate and sometimes the first greenery can be witnessed in late winter.
+Then the flowering umbels themselves are like lace, providing food to many insects and later when all foil has gone is a statuesque reminder of what has been.

 I will list below all the natives, neophytes or archeophytes and occasional non natives (NN) below (from Stace) with their scientific (always in italic, which is the rule in nomenclature) as well as one or more common names.

 A native biennial herb, especially characteristic of rank grassland on roadside verges, by hedges and along wood-borders and forest rides; also found on railway banks and in waste places.

 It contains (mainly in the upper parts and fruits) a volatile alkaloid chaerophylline, as well as other (probably glycosidally bound) toxins, the chemistry and pharmacology of which has, as yet, been but little studied.

 Pollen is collected by solitary bees.